-Background: There are currently 359 DREs in Texas, with 113 DRE agencies and 48 instructors.
-In October 2021, there were 297 DREs and less than 100 DRE agencies.
-This represents an approximately 20 percent increase in the total number of DREs from October 2021 to May 2023.
-The Texas DRE coordinator has at least three DRE schools planned in the next year.
-The Texas DRE coordinator is also working closely with the Texas DWI resource prosecutor to promote the importance of the DRE program and to make DREs available to prosecutors as expert witnesses in court.
-The Texas DRE program is working on changing agency attitudes to support DRE officers through networking and presentations at conferences.
+Background: As of April 2024, there were over 400 DREs in Texas, with 129 practicing DECP agencies and 43 instructors.
+In October 2021, when TMPA began management of the DECP, there were 297 DREs and less than 100 DECP agencies.
+This represents an approximate 24 percent increase in the total number of DREs from October 2021 to April 2024.
+The Texas DECP coordinator conducted four DECP schools in 2024.
+Moreover, the Texas DECP coordinator works closely with the Texas DWI resource prosecutor to promote the importance of the DECP and to make DREs available as expert witnesses in court.
+In addition, the Texas DECP coordinator strategically plans training opportunities in areas of the state where there are limited DREs in order to increase the footprint of the program.
+Areas selected for DECP trainings are chosen based on data from TxSTORM and from drug-impaired crash data.
+The goal is to populate underserved counties with DREs who can address the overrepresentation of drug-impaired driving crashes.
+The Texas DECP is working on changing agency attitudes to support DRE officers through networking and presentations at conferences.